Estimated reading time: 5 minutes

-These emotional signs can be exacerbated if someone is going through withdrawal or suffering a hangover.
-There could be a sense of hopelessness that underscores everything they say. they might list regrets that seemingly come from nowhere and become inconsolable.
+These emotional signs can be exacerbated if someone goes through withdrawal or suffers a hangover.
+There could be a sense of hopelessness that underscores everything they say.
+They might list regrets that seemingly come from nowhere and become inconsolable.

 It is the counselor’s role to help them deal with the substance issues and the emotional problems that come as a result.

 If someone has a problem with alcohol, they will often struggle with being productive at their workplace.
 When things get serious, they might even show up to work drunk.